loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 integers of different sizes, especially so when working with a systems-level language.
 When these are introduced, memory alignment is something that needs to be taken into consideration.
-Function pointers and stack pointers are the stored the exact same way as word sized integers.
+Function pointers and stack pointers are stored the exact same way as word sized integers.

 When pushing values of different sizes alignment needs to be considered.
 Take this stack that just contains a 16 bit integer with the value `42`.